gbraad/install/README.md

 Once this command is finished, you could point to your domain address, eg: https://example.com

 ## Enable full-text search with ElasticSearch
 By default, LibreRead will provide a simple metadata search.
-But if you need full-text search feature to search across all the book content.
-You will need to setup Docker and ElasticSearch.
-Run the command shown below from the project root directory to do that.
+But if you need full-text search feature to search across all the book content, you will need to setup Docker and ElasticSearch. **For this to work smoothly we would recommend atleast 2GB RAM on your instance**.
+Run the command shown below from the project root directory.

 `source docker_es.sh`